 Learning outcomes of course unit

-• are familiar with different methods of acquiring academic knowledge and are able to formulate research questions in an appropriate way.
+• Know various forms of academic knowledge acquisition and are able to formulate empirical research questions appropriately.

-• are able to plan and apply methodical procedures in the research process.
+• Can plan and apply the methodological approach in the research process.

-• are able to design and apply appropriate procedures in the fields of selection, survey, data selection, data processing and evaluation.
+Are able to design and apply suitable selection, survey, processing and evaluation procedures.

-• are familiar with quality criteria of quantitative and qualitative social research and are able to apply them correctly in the seminar and Bachelor theses.
+• Know the quality criteria of quantitative and qualitative social research and can apply them correctly in the context of seminar papers and Bachelor theses.

 prerequisites and co-requisites

-Part A: Fundamentals of research process and research design
+• Fundamentals of the research process & research design

 recommended or required reading